Tax Investigation

 Penalties, offences and evasion

 Civil penalties are common for most offences, as they provide a source of revenue to the government.
-Typically you’ll owe the amount of tax evaded plus a penalty up to a maximum of 100% on the potential lost revenue, but these can be reduced to around 20% depending on co-operation with the inspector.
+Typically, you’ll owe the amount of tax evaded plus a penalty up to a maximum of 100% of the potential lost revenue, but these can be reduced to around 20% depending on cooperation with the inspector.

-You can sometimes agree a financial settlement instead of proceedings (‘compounding’) but any summary conviction or conviction on indictment, can mean unlimited fines and/or up to seven years imprisonment.
+You can sometimes agree on a financial settlement instead of proceedings (‘compounding’), but any summary conviction or conviction on indictment can mean unlimited fines and/or up to seven years imprisonment.